Oliverst8/simple-raft-new-english/README.md

 ## Setup

-The project can either be run through `goreman start` or with multiple terminal windows \
+This project should be run with `goreman` \
-If you wish to run it with goreman please install goreman first with the following command
+If do not have goreman installed already please install it with:

     go install github.com/mattn/goreman@latest